redox-os/website/content/news/this-month-250831.md

 - (drivers) Wildan Mubarok allowed drivers to be debugged with GDB
 - (drivers) Wildan Mubarok fixed possible panic in device enumeration
 - (drivers) Wildan Mubarok fixed a `fbcond` panic when `vim` quit
+- (drivers) bjorn3 fixed the EHB flag reading for debugging logs in the xHCI driver
+- (drivers) bjorn3 did a code cleanup in the xHCI and NVMe interrupt handling
+- (drivers) bjorn3 did a code deduplication and cleanup in the MSI/MSI-X handling

 ## System Improvements